-(1) This part applies if-
+- (1) This part applies if-

-- equipment or improvements are taken, constructed or (a) placed on land in the area of a GHG authority; and - (b) the equipment or improvements were taken, constructed or placed on the land for use for an authorised activity for the GHG authority; and - the GHG authority continues in force. (c) - However, this part- (2) - does not apply for a GHG stream pipeline; and (a) - (b) is subject to part 15.
+- (a) equipment or improvements are taken, constructed or placed on land in the area of a GHG authority; and

+- (b) the equipment or improvements were taken, constructed or placed on the land for use for an authorised activity for the GHG authority; and

+- (c) the GHG authority continues in force.

+- (2) However, this part-

+- (a) does not apply for a GHG stream pipeline; and

+- (b) is subject to part 15.

-- For pipelines, see sections 250 (General provision about ownership while tenure is in force for pipeline) and 252 (Obligation to decommission pipelines on cessation or reduction of tenure). - Part 15 (Enforcement of end of authority and area reduction obligations). - (3) In this section-
+1 For pipelines, see sections 250 (General provision about ownership while tenure is in force for pipeline) and 252 (Obligation to decommission pipelines on cessation or reduction of tenure).

+- 2 Part 15 (Enforcement of end of authority and area reduction obligations). - (3) In this section-